Filtering the Heegaard Floer contact invariant: Introduction

 \subsection{Future considerations}

+In upcoming work in progress \cite{KMVHMW2}, we introduce a method to detect non-vanishing of spectral order, hence tightness, of a contact structure.
+We apply this method to a family of contact structures with vanishing Ozsv\'ath--Szab\'o contact class.
+Furthermore, we compute upper bounds on the spectral order of these contact structures and these upper bounds span the range of all positive integers.
+Next, we would like to show that there is an increasing sequence of positive integers that provides lower bounds on the spectral order of our family of contact structures.
+These computations would resolve the following conjecture. \begin{conj} An infinite sequence of distinct positive integers is realized by the spectral order of an infinite family of contact $3$-manifolds with vanishing Ozsv\'ath--Szab\'o contact class. \end{conj} Such a family of examples would provide substance to Theorems \ref{cor:cobord} and \ref{thm:consum}.

-We end the introduction with a couple of motivating questions that we will investigate in future work.
-The first concerns the tantalizing potential of a converse to the first bullet-point of Theorem \ref{thm:main}: \begin{ques} Does $\ord(M,\xi)=0$ imply that $\xi$ is overtwisted? \end{ques} An affirmative answer to this question would have far-reaching consequences in contact and symplectic geometry.
+A more conceptual question concerns the potential of a converse to the first bullet point of Theorem \ref{thm:main}: \begin{ques} Suppose that $(M,\xi)$ has vanishing Ozsv\'{a}th--Szab\'{o} contact class.
+Does $\ord(M,\xi)=0$ imply that $\xi$ is overtwisted? \end{ques} An affirmative answer to this question would have far-reaching consequences in contact and symplectic geometry.
 Most important of all, it would imply that in dimension three `algebraically overtwisted' contact structures, i.e. those for which all algebraic invariants defined via counting pseudo-holomorphic curves vanish, are exactly those for which an h-principle holds, so are classified by the algebraic topology of their underlying plane fields.
 All such algebraic invariants are known to vanish for overtwisted structures, due to existence of pseudo-holomorphic curves with minimal topological complexity in the symplectization.
 Spectral order on the one hand quantifies topological complexity of chains of pseudo-holomorphic curves, and on the other gives a potential interpretation of \emph{consistency} of an open book decomposition (cf. \cite{Wand}), a combinatorial condition equivalent to tightness of the supported contact structure, in the context of pseudo-holomorphic curves.
 Combined with its computability, these properties of spectral order increase our chances of answering the above question.